linr211/getting-started/docs/tutorial/README.md

 ### How to Externalize the Source from JSON Files

-Refer [loupestash/tools/i18n/README.md](../tools/i18n/README.md) about how to run scripts to extract the sources.
+For new or update localizable sources added in the json files, please refer [loupestash/tools/i18n/README.md](../tools/i18n/README.md) about how to run scripts to extract the sources.

 By default, you can just run 'generate-i18n' task defined in the [makefile file](../ui/Makefile), when running job is done you could submit the latest generated properties under 'loupestash/resources/i18n/UI' to ENI code repo so that the updated source can be translated.

-Note: the task 'generate-i18n' will be also executed by run 'make-bootstrap' in the building process.
+Notes: a)The task 'generate-i18n' will be also executed by run 'make-bootstrap' in the building process; b)If there's new JSON files, you need to add the parser to existing file 'loupestash/tools/i18n/json_prop_gen.py'.

 ### How to Do Source Collection

 Refer [loupestash/tools/vip-scanner/README.md](../tools/i18n/README.md) about how to run the scripts to generate the sources.

-The source collection is same with RB(ERB).
+The source collection running is same with RB(ERB) part as above mention.

 ## Local I18n Testing

-You need to manually prepare the bundle file and put it to 'loupestash/ui/config/translations/ENI/1.0.0', e.g. If you want to test localized strings in RB files, you need to define the bundle file with name 'messages_zh-Hans.json' and put it under './loupestash/ui/config/translations/ENI/1.0.0/rb/', the file's content will be loaded to Simplified Chinese UI as for your local testing.
+If you want to do local i18n testing to make sure i18n function works well, you can manually prepare the bundle file and put it to 'loupestash/ui/config/translations/ENI/1.0.0', e.g. If you want to test localized strings in RB files, you need to define the bundle file with name 'messages_zh-Hans.json' and put it under './loupestash/ui/config/translations/ENI/1.0.0/rb/', the file's content will be loaded to Simplified Chinese UI as for your local testing.

 ## Remote I18n Testing

-Change the parameter 'vip_server' and 'bundle_mode' on the configuration file to connect remote Singleton instance for translation, e.g.
+For remote i18n testing, you needs to connect remote Singleton instance by changing the parameter 'vip_server' and 'bundle_mode' on the configuration file to , e.g.

 ```